tkunstek/serverless-authentication-boilerplate/README.md

 **Few small issues with Serverless v.0.5.**

-For now you need to do some manual adjustment with Custom Authorizer and CORS in AWS Console.
-Project install with name parameter doesn't seem to work either, so boilerplate is installed with default name 'serverless-authentication-boilerplate'.
+For now, you need to do some manual adjustment with Custom Authorizer AWS Console.
+Also Serverless v.0.5 fails to install if plugins are listed in s-project.json, see Installation [step 6](#step-6).

 ## Installation

 1. Install Serverless framework with `npm install -g serverless`.
-2. Create a new project based on this boilerplate `serverless project install -n myProject serverless-authentication-boilerplate` (-n or --name doesn't seem to work in Serverless v.0.5)
+2. Create a new project based on this boilerplate `serverless project install serverless-authentication-boilerplate`
 3. Change directory to one that was created in previous step.
 4. Run `npm install`.
 5. Set [environmental variables](#env-vars).
+6. <a id="step-6">Enable serverless CORS plugin by adding "serverless-cors-plugin" to s-project.json (https://github.com/joostfarla/serverless-cors-plugin#installation).
-6. Run `serverless function deploy` on project root folder.
+7. Run `serverless dash deploy` on the project root folder.
 Select all and `Deploy`.
-Or you can enable serverless-cors-plugin and first deploy functions `serverless function deploy` and then deploy endpoints with parameter --all `serverless endpoint deploy --all`.
+Then deploy endpoints with parameter --all `serverless endpoint deploy --all`.
-7. Fine-tune [Custom Authorizer](#custom-authorizer) (and [CORS](#cors) if you choose not to use CORS plugin) in AWS Console.
+8. Fine-tune [Custom Authorizer](#custom-authorizer) in AWS Console.

+In step 6, you may also want to enable 'serverless-plugin-autoprune', it is a nice plugin that removes old lambda function versions from AWS.

-You need to deploy the API by hand after the changes.
+You need to deploy the API by hand in AWS console after the changes.

+## Set up authentication provider application settings

 The redirect URI that needs to be defined in oauth provider's application settings is the callback endpoint of the API.
 For example if you use facebook login, the redirect URI is _https://API-ID.execute-api.us-east-1.amazonaws.com/dev/authentication/callback/facebook_ and for google _https://API-ID.execute-api.us-east-1.amazonaws.com/dev/authentication/callback/google_.

-## <a id="env-vars"></a>Environmental variables
+## <a id="env-vars"></a>Environmental Variables

 Open _meta/variables/s-variables-STAGE.json where STAGE is the stage you are using e.g. s-variables-dev.json in "dev" stage.